mongodb/docs/source/core/replication-internals.rst

 Elections are the process that the members of a replica set use to select the primary node in a cluster.
-Elections follow two events: primary node that "steps down" or a :term:`secondary` member that looses contact with a :term:`primary` node.
+Elections follow two events: primary node that "steps down" or a :term:`secondary` member that loses contact with a :term:`primary` node.
 All members have one vote in an election, and every :program:`mongod` can veto an election.
 A single member's veto will invalidate the election.

-TODO: sp: looses

 An existing primary will step down in response to the :dbcommand:`replSetStepDown` command, or if it sees that one of